Remain to get 3 ANYTIME Lift Tickets for only $149 Click to Buy Your President's Pass Now!

 Overall awards will be presented at the après ski party on the Main Stage after the final race on March 11, 2017.
 After the last race the overall series winners will be awarded the Hunter Cup which will be displayed in the base lodge until the next Hunter Cup.
-The overall winners will be scored using the Race The Gates Points from their best two race results.
+The overall winners will be scored using the Nastar Points from their best two race results.

-Bib Raffle: You must have raced in at least 3 races to be eligible for the final bib raffle.
-Competitors who have entered 3+ races will have 1 entry In the bib raffle.
-Competitors who have entered all 4-5 races will have 2 entries in the bib raffle.
+Bib Raffle: You must have raced in at least 2 races to be eligible for the final and the bib raffle.
+You will get one bib raffle for each race entered.
+Competitors who have entered 3 races will have 3 entries in the bib raffle.
+Competitors who have entered 4 races will have 4 entries in the bib raffle.

 Categories:Age Groups are U12 and up as per USSA format and Adults for both Alpine Ski and Snowboard categories.Adults will be grouped in 10 year increments, or merged with the closest age group if there are less than 5 in that group.

 Results will be based on Race the Gates Handicap Points.
 The Race the Gates points system acts as a universal leveler so racers can be compared regardless of age and gender.

 This Dual GS will be held on the Lower Broadway Race Hill, accessible from B-lift.

 You earn a handicap for each run you take on the course.
 The handicap is basically the percentage slower you are than the fastest racer in the country.

 A pacesetter, who has a known handicap, runs the course and from that the theoretical time for the fastest racer in the country is determined.
 This is the “Par Time”.
 Your handicap is the percentage slower than the par time.